Fallout 3: Early development and writing

-In multiple interviews, Bethesda developers noted the difficulty of working on a game from an established series they had no prior connections to.
+In multiple interviews, Bethesda developers noted the difficulty of working on a game from an established series they had no prior connection to.
 Product manager Pete Hines said Bethesda's mindset was to treat Fallout 3 as if they had worked on the original Fallout games.
 To this extent, they kept Fallout 3 an in-house production, and did not hire anyone who worked on the original games.
 Bethesda used the first Fallout game as a model while designing Fallout 3.
 Pagliarulo favored the oppressive and bleak atmosphere of the first Fallout game in contrast to the excessive and camp dialogue of Fallout 2.
 Pagliarulo wanted to instill a "rawness" to the dialogue, and included occasional profanity.
 Another goal was to instill a sense of moral ambiguity whenever the player made an important decision.
 According to lead producer Gavin Carter, the karma mechanic was designed to let the player know the immediate consequences of their actions, and make the player question whether they made the right choice.
 The player character's father, James, was created as a moral compass, and would react to the player's previous actions.